-If you've been lucky enough to visit both France and Greece, it's likely that you noticed more than a passing similarity between the two.
-This hardly comes as a surprise, as the two nations have been famously embroiled in each other's diplomatic relations from B.C. all the way to the modern age to the point that "Greece-France: Alliance" is a widely-used slogan to note deep relations between two parties.
+If you've been lucky enough to visit both France and Greece, you likely noticed more than a passing similarity between the two.
+This hardly comes as a surprise, as the two nations have been famously embroiled in each other's diplomatic relations from B.C. all the way to the modern age.
+It's gotten to the point that the "Greece-France: Alliance" is a widely-used slogan to note deep relations between two parties.
 Comparably laid back attitudes and smoker-centric leisure culture of both countries aside, there's also something to be said for linguistic similarities.

 The well known French phrase for "let's go" sounds similar to the Greek one, with allez sounding like a reversal of the Greek έλα (ela).
 Both are uttered in instances of rushing and excitement, of adventure springing forth into action.
 The French spelling of certain phrases also recalls Greek, as well as their same sometimes guttural inflections of phrase.
 The same energy that makes both languages so compelling to listen to is palpable in the way natives of both countries speak and interact with non-native speakers.
 It's an exciting coincidence that supersedes language and culture, and it's not one that has gone unnoticed.